MaximKirsch/angular-workshop/topic-03/topic.md

-# Template syntax
+# Generate a new Component

-In Angular, a *template* is a piece of HTML.
+In Angular, a _template_ is a piece of HTML.
 Use special syntax inside a template to take advantage of many of Angular's features.